 A leadership initiative is just the start of greater things to come for your team.

 We often falsely assume that the more it matters, the better the start of it should be.
 The reality is much humbler and accessible: the more something matters, the better it is that we start finishing sooner.
-(Click here to tweet this; thank you for sharing!)
+(Tweet this.)

-4. Understand that you’re usually working on your own mindset towards the end
+4. Understand that toward the end, you’re usually working on your own mindset.

 We often think that we’re making the project better, yet we often have no yardstick for measuring how it’s better.
 An essential characteristic of the red zone is that we’re continuing to work but we’re not really getting anywhere; working on it more, then, is not going to get you any further.
-It’s just going to mean that you’ve logged more hours.
+It’s just going to mean that you’re going to log more hours.

 What you’re really working on is your own mindset.
-You’re telling yourself that if you put more work into it, Those People won’t be able to complain about the value of your work because you gave it everything.
+You’re telling yourself that if you put more work into it, the naysayers and critics won’t be able to complain about the value of your work because you gave it everything.
 You’re telling yourself that the next addition is going to pull things together and complete the set.
 Or that this word, line of code, additional white space or flair, or piece of supporting research will make it that much better.

 5. Do your work, then step away.